billynew/sustainablemaking/_pages/about.md

 * Sunyoung Kim and Eric Paulos.
 2011.
 Practices in the Creative Reuse of E-Waste.
 In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (Vancouver, BC, Canada) (CHI ’11).
 Association for Computing Machinery, New York, NY, USA, 2395–2404. https://doi.org/10.1145/1978942.1979292
 * Ollie Hanton, Zichao Shen, Mike Fraser, and Anne Roudaut.
 2022.
 FabricatINK: Personal Fabrication of Bespoke Displays Using Electronic Ink from Upcycled E Readers.
 In Proceedings of the 2022 CHI Conference on Human Factors in Computing Systems (New Orleans, LA, USA) (CHI ’22). https://doi.org/10.1145/3491102.3501844
 * Eli Blevis.
 2007.
 Sustainable interaction design: invention & disposal, renewal & reuse.
 In Proceedings of the SIGCHI conference on Human factors in computing systems.
 503–512.}

+\* <i>Many more papers exist, not just in HCI, but also outside the traditional boundaries of interactive work, and this list is meant to inspire you to read these, search more, and engage with this topic.</i>

 ## Questions?
 Feel free to e-mail [us](mailto:zeyuy@umd.edu).